dmcclure/dist-lock/README.md

 On success, the callback function will be called with a new lock instance.

-If you configure the lock manager to try a limited number of times to acquire the lock and that number is reached then `lock` will be false.
+If you configure the lock manager to try a limited number of times to acquire the lock and the lock could not be acquired then `lock` will be false.

 ###Lock instance